 Various parts of the world have their own individual versions.
 Indeed, it's an interesting fact of crimino-sociology that nearly every society in the world with urban and youth culture has a certain stratum of "difficult" young people, especially men, which draw attention in popular culture.

-A chav is a stereotype originating in British media.
-Their preferred fake brand is Burberry, and their slang includes such words as; "innit"note "...is it not?", "Safe!"note "Wonderful!" and "Sorted!"note "Done!" or "Ah, we no longer need to concern ourselves with this matter.", "Brap!
+Finally, we come to the chavs, the modern Lower-Class Loutdu jour.
+Their preferred fake brand is Burberry, and their slang includes such words as "innit"note "...is it not?", "Safe!"note "Wonderful!", "Sorted!"note "Done!" or "Ah, we no longer need to concern ourselves with this matter.", "mint"note "awesome", "battyman"note Jamaican slang for a gay man, used exclusively in a derogatory context, and "Brap!
 Brap!"note An onomatopaia for the noise made by a TEC-9, typically combined with a pair of Finger Guns being fired into the air Gangsta Style.
 Other names (that might be used depending where you are in the UK and may have slightly different criteria) include charva and scally.
 "Pikey" might also be used to describe them, but was originally a slur directed at Travellers (and may be recognised as such).

-Australia and New Zealand have a similar stereotype known as a "Bogan", who tend to be more middle class and less inclined towards theft.
-They are also more likely to self identify as a bogan.
-Other regional variants on the term include 'chigga' in Tasmania, note Named after the suburb of Chigwell, 'bevan' in Queensland, 'booner' in the Australian Capital Territory, 'scozza' or 'lexie' in Victoria, 'divo' in New Zealand.
+Australia and New Zealand have a similar stereotype known as a "bogan", who tend to be more middle class and less inclined towards theft.
+They are also more likely to self-identify as a bogan.
+Other regional variants on the term include "chigga" in Tasmania, note named after the suburb of Chigwell, "bevan" in Queensland, "booner" in the Australian Capital Territory, "scozza" or "lexie" in Victoria, and "divo" in New Zealand.

-The term 'westie' in Sydney is similar in that it generally means lower class (as the West of Sydney is away from the seaside and aren't as rich as the Eastern suburbs) but a westie will not necessarily follow or refer to the bogan stereotype.
-This is also found in Melbourne, Brisbane and Auckland.
+The term 'westie' in Sydney is similar in that it generally means lower class (as the West of Sydney is away from the seaside and isn't as rich as the Eastern suburbs), but a westie will not necessarily follow or refer to the bogan stereotype.
+This is also found in Melbourne, Brisbane, and Auckland.
 Inverted with Perth, where it is the east which is more lower class.